High-Quality Criteria for College and Career Pathways Released for Public Comment

 In implementing the endorsement system, communities have utilized innovative practices in pathways and work-based learning that go beyond the baseline authorization requirements.
 Once a pathway system is established, communities are working to enhance and refine their efforts with an eye toward continuous improvement and equity.

 EdSystems saw an opportunity to curate these practices to support communities seeking to enhance their college and career pathway efforts.
 With generous support from the Walton Family Foundation, EdSystems convened a representative advisory committee of diverse leaders across secondary and postsecondary education and the workforce beginning in fall 2023 to explore research into best practices, discuss how to articulate quality criteria for the component parts of college and career pathway implementation, and elevate innovative local practices from across Illinois.
-The resulting quality criteria are now open for public comment.
-We invite your feedback to ensure these resources are as supportive as possible for the field.
+The resulting quality criteria were available for public comment.

 Framework Components & Criteria Subcomponents